-See Driver License Verification.
+[See Driver License Verification.]

-The district will allow junior and senior students to be absent for up to two days per year to visit a college or university, provided:
+The district will allow junior and senior students to be absent for up to two days per year to visit a college or university if the following conditions are met:

-- The board has authorized such excused absences under policy FEA(LOCAL); - The principal has approved the absence; and - The student follows campus procedures to verify the visit; and - Makes up any work missed.
+- The board has authorized such excused absences under policy FEA(LOCAL). - The principal has approved the absence.

+The student follows campus procedures to verify the visit and makes up any missed work.
 The district will allow a student 17 years old or older to be absent for up to four days during the period the student is enrolled in high school to pursue enlistment in the U.S. armed services or Texas National Guard, provided the student verifies these activities to the district.